You are not alone.

-We have all experienced the psychological and emotional discomfort of separation anxiety at some point of our parental lives, however separation for a new mum and her baby can be especially difficult.
-In this post I will try and offer some insights into what causes separation anxiety and what you and your baby can do to ease the step into day nursery.
+We have all experienced the psychological and emotional discomfort of separation anxiety at some point in our parental lives however, the separation between a new mum and her baby can be challenging.
+In this post, I will try and offer some insights into what causes separation anxiety and what you and your baby can do to ease the step into a day nursery.

-Shall we start with prediction?
-You may be surprised to learn that prediction is partly linked to attachment, the better we can predict the other person’s behaviour towards us – for example are they a threat to our survival or not – the closer we’ll feel to them especially over a prolonged period of time as predictability increases.
-Attachment to your child is also strongly linked to genetics and the survival of those genes but that’s another post for another time.
+Let’s start with the prediction.
+You may be surprised to learn that prediction is partly linked to attachment.
+The better we can predict the other person’s behaviour towards us – for example, are they a threat to our survival or not – the closer we’ll feel to them as predictability enhances.

-A huge barrier to cross though is trust, you have to trust that the people you leave your baby with has nothing but her utmost safety at heart.
-This can be very difficult to determine in a world where profit is the primary motivator and promises are just that, promises.
-As professionals caring for babies and children at bambooh it is our duty to present you, the mother (and father) with as much predictable information, tools and characteristics as possible to help you better anticipate a good outcome.
-Helping you and your baby settle in to your new routine, your new predictable normal, is a family effort.
+A huge barrier to cross is trust, you have to be able to trust that the people you leave your baby with have nothing but her utmost safety at heart.
+This trust can be complicated to determine in a world where profit is the primary motivator, and promises are just that, promises.
+As professionals caring for babies and children at bambooh it is our duty to present you, the mother (and father), with as much predictable information, tools and characteristics as possible to help you better anticipate a good outcome.

-- Morning Routine, create a morning ritual building up to day nursery time, make it exciting.
-Our brains seeks out rhythm and patterns so try and maintain a consistent rhythm every morning.
+- Morning Routine, create a morning ritual building up to day nursery time; make it exciting.
+Our brain seeks out rhythm and patterns, so try and maintain a consistent rhythm every morning.

-- Trinkets can help give your baby or child reassurance in your return so create something together at home and give it to them at drop off to return to you when you get back.
-This is especially useful in the early stages of separation.
+- Trinkets can help give your baby or child reassurance in your return, so create something together at home and give it to them at drop-off to return when you return.
+Trinkets are especially useful in the early stages of separation.

-- *Don’t linger, this is super important.
+- *Don’t linger – this is super important.
 It makes it worse for your child.
-Also the longer you linger the more your mind will start finding reasons to grab your baby and run home as the pressure of anxiety builds.
+Also, the longer you delay, the more your mind will start finding reasons to grab your baby and run home as the pressure of anxiety builds.
 A quick note here: anxiety is a chemical response in your brain that wants you to move, to do something (usually irrationally) in response to a perceived threat.
-The longer you wait the more the pressure you build, the thicker the soup of agitation chemicals build up in your brain and the harder it will be to leave without your baby.
+The longer you wait, the more pressure you build, the thicker the soup of agitation chemicals builds up in your brain and the harder it will be to leave without your baby.

 - Pick up time, make a big deal about it – no, make a HUGE deal about it.
-Make your child feel like they are the only person in the world and that you’re beyond happy to see them again, because let’s face it, you are!
+Make your child feel like they are the only person in the world, hug them, kiss them and let them know you’re beyond happy to see them again because, let’s face it, you are!

 Thank you for reading and we hope this serves you and your young family well.